 From the Change language dropdown you may choose a new language.
 Its name, ISO code, and plural forms will be updated automatically.
 Please note that you won't be able to change the language if the branching is enabled in the current project.

 Custom language code — toggle switch to On in order to override a language ISO code.
 Then simply enter a desired value.

-— Please note that you may also override this code per format when downloading your translations.
-To achieve that, open the Download page, and press on the language code in the right part of the page.
+Please note that you may also override this code on a per-format basis when downloading your translations.
+To achieve that, open the Download page, expand the Languages section, and press on the language code in the right part of the page.
 Enter a new value and press on the checkmark:

 Custom language name — toggle switch to On and enter a new language name.